-Connection Type lmage Designer Notes Class Load Cost Const Inspect Fire 11-6.
-Beam Bears in Wall Pocket Purpose: Transfer of vertical load from beam to wall.
+Connection Type lmage Designer Notes Class Load Cost Const Inspect Fire Connection Type 11-6.
+Beam Bears in Wall Pocket Image Purpose: Transfer of vertical load from beam to wall.
 Description: Beam bears in pocket in wall with bearing plate with knife or side plates.
 Positive attachment between beam and knife or side plates achieved using dowel-type fasteners.
-Bearing plate is connected to embed plate with threaded studs.
+Bearing plate connected to embed plate with threaded studs.
 Grout between bearing plate and embed plate provided to accommodate for variation in construction tolerances for different materials.
-Notes: Capacity of connection is dependent on perpendicular to grain capacity of beam.
+Notes: Capacity of connection is dependent on perpendicular-to-grain capacity of beam.
 Consider knife plate and bearing plate attachment with respect to installation sequence when sizing pocket.
 At pocket, consider moisture protection where wood and concrete or CMU are in close proximity.
 Constructability may depend on connection at opposite end of beam.
-2 High \$\$ Moderate - advanced Easy Level III 11-7.
+Class 2 High \$\$ Moderate - advanced Easy Fire Level III 11-7.
 Beam Supported by Knife Plate Purpose: Transfer of vertical load from beam to wall.
-Description: Beam is connected to steel knife plate with dowel-type fasteners.
-Knife plate is connected to embed plate.
+Description: Beam connected to steel knife plate with dowel-type fasteners.
+Knife plate connected to embed plate.
 Notes: Capacity of connection is dependent on fastener shear capacity.
 Consider eccentricity of beam loading.
 At dowel connection, designer should account for shrinkage of beam with appropriate dowel location and spacing.
-Refer to APA EWS T300 Glulam Connection Details Construction Guide for additional information.
+Refer to APA's Glulam Connection Details Construction Guide for additional information.
 Knife plate kerf may be full height of beam and will be visible.
 Beam cannot be disconnected from rigging until connected to knife plate.
+Verify that the connection is NDS compliant for shear over the reduced cross-section per Sections 3.4.3.2 and 5.3.10.
+The reduced section is generally the top of the member to the bottom dowel or bearing point of the connector.
+Dowels and connecting fasteners should be spaced per NDS Chapter 12 guidelines to help minimize beam checking due to constrained shrinkage between fasteners.
+Dowels and connecting fasteners should be located outside the neutral axis of the beam, opposite the load path, to avoid tension perpendicular-to-grain loading of the beam.
 2 Low \$\$ Moderate Easy Level III

-Table 12: Mass Timber Supporting Light Frame Systems
+Table 12: Mass Timber Supporting Light-Frame Systems

-Connection Type lmage Designer Notes Class Load Cost Const Inspect Fire 12-1.
+Connection Type Image Designer Notes Class Load Cost Const Inspect Fire 12-1.
 Truss Bears on Wall Panel Pocket - Balloon-Framed Purpose: Transfer of vertical load from truss to mass timber wall panel below.
 Description: Truss bears on wall panel at pocket.
-Truss is positively attached to wall panel with diagonal partially-threaded screws or nails.
-Notes: Capacity of primary load path is controlled by truss bearing.
+Truss positively attached to wall panel with diagonal partially-threaded screws or nails.
+Notes: Capacity of primary load path controlled by truss bearing.
 Diaphragm connections not shown in detail.
 Diaphragm and connections to be sized by the designer.
 Care should be taken to not penetrate exterior face of the wall panel.
 1 Medium \$\$ Moderate Easy Level II